antonyms/CMultiVec/README.md

 ## Vocabulary File
 Text file, one word per line.
 CMultiVec has hardcoded in that <s> and
 </s> are inserted before and after every document, so make sure that
 they are included in your vocab file.
+The first word also must be the "unknown" symbol.

 ## idf File
 Text file, one floating point value per line.
 This will be the inverse